 In 2015, a zero-hours contract worker, who feared reporting allegations of sexual harassment by her line manager in case she lost her job, was awarded £19,500 for sexual harassment (S v Britannia Hotels Ltd).
 The Tribunal was very critical of the employer’s investigation and their failure to follow up the worker’s complaints, the lack of any clear action against the alleged perpetrator and the long delay in completing the investigation.

-In October 2015, the government published guidance for employers on zero-hours contracts, detailing and how to use them appropriately.
+In October 2015, the government published guidance for employers on zero-hours contracts, detailing how to use them appropriately.
 You can read the guidance here.

 In early April 2018 the Welsh Government introduced new requirements for employers of care staff who look after people in their own homes.
 Employers will need to now: